Get a free, no obligation personal loan quote with rates as low as 9.99%

 Credit RatingCredit accounts are assigned a number from 1-9 and a letter, either I, O or R.Doesn’t exist in the U.S.

-• Get A Credit Card – A credit card is a simple way to start building a positive payment history.
-There are a number of U.S. credit cards that are designed for individuals with poor or no credit history such as the Petal 2 Visa credit card and the Capital One Platinum credit card.
+A credit card is a simple way to start building a positive payment history.
+Several U.S. credit cards are designed for individuals with poor or no credit history.

 Bottom Line